Last updated 2/11/2017

 Some may argue this is why soccer needs better umpiring so that decisions are accurate and fair.
 This is irrelevant.
 The point is it shouldn’t matter.
 Having accurate umpiring still means the match can be determined by a technicality, even if the umpire’s decision is correct.
 In other sports it doesn’t matter because the better team can consistently score goals.
 The technicality accounts for only a small percentage of the total score.

 In my opinion having a match determined by a technicality is boring and frustrating.

 It’s simple.
 More goals.
 All the problems I’ve presented go away with more goals.
 Soccer doesn’t need a video umpire.
 It doesn’t need harsher penalties for diving.
-Why have a system where players are forced to behave through harsh penalties rather then where they naturally behave because they have other tools with better returns?
+Why have a system where players are forced to behave through harsh penalties rather then have them intrinsically motivated by better opportunities to score?

 I don’t know the best way of achieving more goals.
 Whatever is most entertaining I suppose.
 Wider goal posts is an obvious answer.

 You might like the fact that goals are so difficult to score in soccer.
 You might find the fact that the game can so easily slip one way or the other entertaining and exciting.
 That is ok.
 This article is just my opinion.
 I’m not here to argue about whether soccer is the most popular sport in the world or not.
 The purpose of this article is not to say soccer is crap.
 It is to express my point of view and explain how low scores effect the probabilistic nature of sport.
-I enjoy soccer but I enjoy it less than other sports.
-I look away when I see a player taking a dive and rolling around on the ground clutching his ankle.
-I don’t take notice of the result in soccer because I know one goal isn’t a big enough sample set to have significant meaning.
-That’s just me.
 More goals would make soccer better for me.
 However many people love soccer and have every right to do so.